 Along with Desert Storm, Patriot was part of a two coaster package Hopkins manufactured for the park in 1992.
 This family friendly coaster doesn’t have any inversions and features a tire driven lift hill, rather than a chain lift hill.

 As the name would suggest, Story Land in New Hampshire, USA, is a very family friendly park and all the rides are designed with children in mind.
 However, Polar Coaster is not a typical kiddie coaster like a Big Apple or kiddie oval, but rather a custom design that takes advantage of the hillside terrain it’s located on.
 Polar Coaster opened in 1987 and is the second coaster Hopkins manufactured.

-Most of the new ride types developed by Hopkins were launched at Wonderland Park in Texas, USA.
+Most of the new ride types developed by Hopkins were launched at Wonderland Amusement Park in Amarillo, Texas, USA.

 The company’s founder, O.D.
 Hopkins retired in 1991 and passed away in 2010.

 In October 2001 Hopkins filed for bankruptcy protection.
 The company reemerged as Hopkins Rides LLC in May 2002 and was for a brief time in partnership with French ride manufacturers Reverchon.